isomerpages/mlaw-corp/news/speeches/_posts/2025-08-27-post-SMS speech at SIDRA.md

 ---
-title: SMS speech at SIDRA
+title: Speech by Senior Minister of State Murali Pillai SC at the ‘Building Bridges in ADR: MENA meets Singapore’ Forum by SIDRA
-permalink: /sms-speech-at-sidra/
+permalink: /speech-sms-murali-pillai-sc-at-sidra-forum/
 date: 2025-08-27
 layout: post
 description: ""